DarienLibrary/website_content/content/_finished/caregivers_initiative/caregivers.md

 <br />

 ### Book Recommendations
-View a list of [non-fiction](https://dar.to/2TPWqdq "non-fiction books") and [fiction](https://dar.to/347DGL6 "fiction") books to complement our 2019-2020 Caregiving Initiative.
+Our Librarians have compiled [non-fiction](https://dar.to/2TPWqdq "non-fiction books")books for Caregivers and and [fiction](https://dar.to/347DGL6 "fiction") books with caregiving themes.
 <br />
 <br />